GWS 222 Resources

-The following books are currently under review as options for WS 222.
-Te see review copies, please contact the Women's Studies office or Leslee Thorne-Murphy (firstname.lastname@example.org)
+The following books are options for GWS 222.
+To see review copies, please contact the Global Women's Studies office.

 Since our students range from freshmen to seniors, and since they come from a variety of disciplinary backgrounds, there is little consistency in their writing abilities.
 In order to satisfy our learning objective to strengthen the students’ written communication skills, we recommend using the writing resources offered by the university:

 “The Writing Center provides one-on-one writing help for all students.
 Writing tutors are committed to helping students become better writers.
 They focus on the global aspects of writing: thesis construction, organization, transitions, idea development, and style.
 Our tutors help students at any step of the writing process, from prewriting to a polished draft.
 We invite students to walk in or schedule an appointment.” (from byu.english.edu/writingcenter)